justinwon777/HumanCompanions/README.md

 - Knight, archer, and arbalist (crossbow) companions
 - Find them in the wild by their house
 - Give them food to have them join you
-- Will fight for you and can carry items
+- Will fight for you and can carry items (don't recommend storing valuables in them as they die easily)
 - Make them follow you or patrol an area

 ## Quick Guide